thisdot/react-training/README.md

-# React Training 101
+# React Training 101 Demo App

-Repository for React Training 101 offered by This Dot.

-A collection of React code examples for the React 101 training provided by [This Dot](https://thisdot.co/).
+Repository for demo app that is built from the exercises that are part of the React 101 training provided by [This Dot](https://thisdot.co/).

 ## Getting started